yohasebe/deepl-alfred-translate-rewrite-workflow/README.md

 ### Monitor Usage

-You can check how much text characters you have translated so far in the current billing period as well as the limits you set on DeepL Setting Page.
-Type in the keyword `deepl-usage`.
+Type the keyword `deepl-usage` to see how many characters you have used in the current billing period against your limit, with a breakdown by product (translation and DeepL Write are billed separately).

 ## Requirements